OfirD1/StackTack/README.md

   <li>The addition of a build system (not complete yet)</li>
   <li><code>.stacktack()</code> now operates on the current set of matched elements instead of searching for elements based on ID</li>
   <li>Options can be specified globally yet overridden on a per-invocation and per-element basis (including <code>site</code>)</li>
+  <li>API requests to the same site are grouped to cut down on requests.</li>
 </ul>